Have you ever had an ingrown toenail before?

 Okay, tough guy.
 We admire your resolve.
 But there’s really no reason to wait, and a lot of good reasons not to.

+For starters, it’s probably not going away on its own.
+And even if it does, it could take a very long time.
+But more importantly, ignoring or delaying treatment just gives the injury more time to worsen and develop an infection.
 Trust us when we say infections are nasty enough on their own.
 Pus, discharge, foul odor, tons of swelling.
 Your foot won’t be a pretty sight.

-But a serious infection could develop into an open sore or abscess.
+A serious infection could develop into an open sore or abscess.
 Potentially, it could deepen and even reach the bone.
 If you don’t do anything at all about your ingrown toenail until it reaches this stage, you might end up needing more major surgery to contain the problem.
 That very much includes the possibility of amputation.

 Failed Home Remedies Can Lead to Infections on Ingrown Toenails